e-mar404/sgotify/README.md

 - [ ] sgotify profile
     - show some stats similar to neofetch

-- [ ] sgotify
+- [ ] sgotify start
-    - this will be the actual ui and music playback, will deal with that whenever the above is done
+    - will start rpc server and then this will connect to the neovim rpc client for the ui, this is the last thing that will be done